OWASP/owasp-mastg/tests-beta/index.md

+---
+hide: toc
+status: new
+---

-# New MASTG "Atomic Tests" (Beta)
+# New MASTG Tests (Beta)

+??? info "About the MASTG Tests"

-The MASTG "Atomic Tests" are a new addition to the MASTG project.
-They are a collection of small, individual tests that can be used to assess the security of a mobile application.
-Each test is designed to be simple and focused on a single security issue.
-The goal is to make it easier for developers and security professionals to identify and fix security vulnerabilities in their mobile applications.
+    The MASTG "Atomic Tests" are a new addition to the MAS project.
+They are a collection of small, individual tests that can be used to assess the security and privacy of a mobile application.
+Each test is designed to be simple and focused on a single issue.
+The goal is to make it easier for developers and security professionals to identify and fix issues in their mobile applications.

-The MASTG "Atomic Tests" are organized into categories based on the OWASP Mobile Application Security Verification Standard (MASVS) and have a weakness assigned from the OWASP Mobile Application Security Weakness Enumeration (MASWE).
+    Tests are organized into categories based on the [OWASP MASVS](/MASVS) and have a weakness assigned from the [OWASP MASWE](/MASWE).

     Each test includes:

-- **Overview**: A brief description of the security issue being tested.
+    - **Overview**: A brief description of the test.
-- **Steps**: Detailed instructions on how to test for the security issue.
+    - **Steps**: A set of steps to follow to identify the weakness in a mobile application.
-- **Observation**: The output of the test and what it means.
+    - **Observation**: A description of the results of running the test against an application.
-- **Evaluation**: How to interpret the results of the test.
+    - **Evaluation**: Specific instructions for evaluating the results of the test.

-The MASTG "Atomic Tests" are currently in beta and are being actively developed.
-We welcome feedback and contributions from the community.
-If you have suggestions for new tests or improvements to existing tests, please open an issue or pull request on the [GitHub repository](https://www.github.com/OWASP/owasp-mastg).
+    Each test comes with a collection of demos that demonstrate the weakness in a sample application.
+These demos are written in markdown and are located in the [Demos](/MASTG/demos) section of the MASTG.